Lorud/kickstart.nvim/README.md

 ```
 </details>

-### One More thing about LÖVE 2D
+## One More thing about LÖVE 2D

-After installing LÖVE on your system and LSP.

-Create at the root of your LÖVE project a .luarc.json file
+After installing LÖVE on your system and LSP, create at the root of your LÖVE project a .luarc.json file with these instructions

 <details><summary>.luarc.json</summary>